 • Premium structure

-*Up until 2 February 2024, we offered stepped and level premium structures.
+*Up until 2 February 2024, we offered level premium structures.
 We have since discontinued level premiums for new MLC Insurance and MLC Insurance Super policies.
 If your policy was current on 2 February 2024, you can still switch between stepped and level premium structures.

 • Inflation proofing